mpareja/node-uncorded/README.md

 Uncorded uses [bunyan](https://www.npmjs.com/package/bunyan) for logging and you can configure most elements of logging via environment variables too.
 Change the log level by setting the `uncorded_log__level` environment variable to `info`, `warn` or `error`.

+## Security Considerations

+Uncorded assumes the network is secure.

 # What's with the name?

 If you were to guess how to pronounce the CRDT abbreviation, you might land at the word "corded".
 Given the master-master decentralized nature of this beast, the word `uncorded` seemed to make sense.